-Losing someone close to you can be a difficult to deal with.
-When grieving, the focus is on emotions and the administrative aspects are often avoided.
-Even if it may seem secondary, however, it must be taken care of.
-But sometimes you don't have the knowledge you need to make the right decisions.
+Losing someone close to you can be difficult to deal with.
+When grieving, the focus is on emotions, and the administrative aspects are often avoided.
+It must be taken care of, even if it may seem secondary.
+But sometimes, you don't have the knowledge you need to make the right decisions.
 At Bernier & Associates, we advise and support you in your efforts.
 Our professionals are there to help you in the event of an insolvent estate in Ottawa, Gatineau, Abitibi, Montreal, East Ontario or in any of our 15 offices.
 Do not hesitate to contact us for all your questions or to entrust us with your case.

 An insolvent estate is one where the liabilities (debts) are greater than the assets (property).
 In other words, the liquidation of all the assets does not pay off all the debts.